 The rest of the paper is organized as follows.
-Section 2 introduces the general framework of DL Based Dynamic Systems.
-In Section 3, we introduce the verification formalism, based on first-order μ -calculus with a controlled form of quantification across states.
+In Section 2 we introduce the general framework of DL Based Dynamic Systems, and in Section 3, the verification formalism, based on first-order μ -calculus with a controlled form of quantification across states.
 In Section 4, we show the general decidability result of model checking such a variant of μ -calculus against DL Based Dynamic Systems.
-In Section 5, we turn to adversarial synthesis and show its decidability in our setting.
+In Section 5, we show decidability of adversarial synthesis in our setting.
 In Section 6, we study the instantiation of the framework in which the DL knowledge base is expressed in DL-Lite or ALCQI, and the progression mechanism is that of [6].
 In Section 7, we draw final conclusions.